Updated on October 22, 2024

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Eyelash mites, or Demodex mites, are tiny parasites that live in eyelash follicles.
+Eyelash mites, or Demodex mites, are tiny parasites in eyelash follicles.
 These microscopic mites feed off dead skin cells around the hair follicles on your eyelids.

-Demodex mites are tiny, cigar-shaped bugs.
-They have four pairs of legs, for a total of eight.
+Demodex mites are tiny, cigar-shaped bugs with eight legs that reside within or near the hair follicles of eyelashes and eyebrows.
 They’re about a third of a millimeter long and clear, making them invisible to the naked eye.

 Types of Eyelash Mites